Affiliate links on Android Authority may earn us a commission. Learn more.

 Basketball is one of the most popular sports in the world.
-It has tons of outstanding players, near constant action, and some of the greatest moments in all of sports.
+It has tons of outstanding players, near-constant action, and some of the greatest moments in all sports.
 Unfortunately, such high praise isn’t transferable to mobile games.
-There really aren’t a lot of great basketball games out there on mobile.
-However, we found a few really good ones that we would like to share.
-Here are the best basketball games for Android!
+Developers have only just recently started putting some effort into their basketball offerings.
+The segment is improving, albeit slowly.
+However, that isn’t to say that you’re completely out of luck.
+There are some basketball games for mobile that stand out among the pack and we think this list covers just about all of them.
+Here are the best basketball games for Android.

 Price: Free to play

-Basketball Battle is one of the better arcade style basketball games.
+Basketball Battle is one of the better arcade-style basketball games.
 It’s a PvP game that features two players on one court.
 The goal is to outscore the opponent before time runs out.
 The controls are really simple and the graphics won’t impress everybody.
-However, the game has decent pace and a fun premise.
+However, the game has a decent pace and a fun premise.
 It also supports split-screen multiplayer, although we would only recommend that on larger phones or tablets.
 It’s a freemium game and that’s not great.
-However, for a time killing arcade game, it’s fun for a while.
+However, for a time-killing arcade game, it’s fun for a while.

 Bouncy Basketball is another arcade basketball game.
 It is sort of like a low-rent NBA Jam.
 Games are customizable.
 You can play up to four periods at up to 90 seconds each.
 That means no game can last longer than six minutes.
 That sticks well with the arcade genre.
 Some other game features include simple controls, replays, various unlockable characters, character customization, and more.
 This is something you play while in line at the movies, but it’s not half bad for what it is.
 The game is also entirely free, but it does have advertising.